'Mama I'm bleeding, I've been shot': 13-year-old shot while riding in his mom's car after being picked up from school

 A 13-year-old is in the hospital with injuries after he was shot in the arm on Monday afternoon.
 The boy was riding in his mother's vehicle after she picked him up from school when the shooting happened.

+It had been a great day for the young teenager who had just finished his first day of high school at Denver School of Innovation and Sustainable Design.

+"He was so excited telling me about it.
+And then this," said his mother Kiri Willis.

-Police said the boy's mother was driving along 14th Avenue on Monday when the suspect, James Katrelle, walked into traffic.
+Police said Willis was driving along 14th Avenue on Monday when the suspect, James Katrelle, walked into traffic.
 The driver, the boy's mother, slammed on her brakes and then continued driving once Katrelle, 22, walked past the car.

 "Some crazy guy was screaming and yelling in the road and I told him to move because I almost hit him, and I slammed on my brakes, and then we got like 4 or 5 houses down the street and then he started shooting at us and it was just my car," said the boy's mother Kiri Willis.